Expository Text Generation: Imitate, Retrieve, Paraphrase: Method

 \subsection{Imitator}

-To find relevant facts for the next sentence of the expository text, we must first plan \emph{which} facts need to be included.
-Hence, the Imitator $p(y_i|y_{1:i-1})$ generates a content plan $y_i$ in the style of the expository document domain for the next sentence in the output document, conditioned on the current sentences in the output $y_{1:i-1}$ (or the user-specified prefix $r$ in the first iteration).
-We seek to mimic the expert content planning of expository documents in the training set.
-Instead of imitating content planning at the sentence level and optimizing $p(y_i|y_{1:i-1})$ directly, we consider the more relaxed problem of minimizing the cross-entropy loss of token prediction for the expository documents in the training set, i.e. $\forall w_j \in \mathcal{D}_d, \forall \mathcal{D}_d \in \{\mathcal{D}_1, ..., \mathcal{D}_n\}$:
+To find facts for the next sentence of the expository text, we must first create a query to retrieve such facts.
+Hence, the Imitator $p(y_i|y_{1:i-1})$ generates a content plan $y_i$ in the style of the expository document domain for the next sentence in the output, conditioned on the current sentences in the output $y_{1:i-1}$ (or the prefix $r$ in the first iteration).
+To do so, we seek to imitate the expert content planning of expository texts in the training set, achieved by minimizing the cross-entropy loss of token prediction (i.e. language modeling loss) for the expository texts in the training set $\mathcal{T} = \{\mathcal{D}_1, ..., \mathcal{D}_n\}$, i.e., $\forall w_j \in \mathcal{D}_d, \forall \mathcal{D}_d \in \mathcal{T}$:

 We leverage GPT-2 \cite{radford2019language} to minimize $\lambda_{imit}$ through causal language modeling.